 WATCH THIS BLOG POST IN VIDEO FORMAT

 If you type in “dogs” on Pixabay, you’ll get some good results.
 However, Pixabay makes money from the top row of results—if you click on one to use it, you’re going to be sent over to Shutterstock where they’ll try to make you pay for it.
 So, make sure you use the images below the first row.
+That said, I have written a full Shutterstock review because it’s a great platform for paid-for images.

 Also, I found that if you’re trying to find really specific pictures, you may not be lucky with that.
 For example, if you search “dog with two people,” there aren’t too many images for that.
 If you’re looking for blog post images, sometimes you can’t find exactly what you need, but Pixabay is still a great resource.